Attempted Murder Charges in Nashville, TN

 - Offender's act was intended to kill a person (intent to kill)

-Attempted Murder Penalty in Tennessee
+Attempted Murder Sentence in Tennessee

+How many years can you get for attempted murder?
 Typically, attempted murder is charged in degrees.
 These include:

 First-degree attempted murder: requires premeditation or a willful act